martanto/DashVolcano/README.md

 > http://localhost:8050/

-in the browser of your choice.
+in the browser of your choice (e.g, chrome, firefox, safari).

 # 5. Updating the data

 The instructions below are for more advanced usages of the app.

-** I would like to use more recent GEOROC datasets, is it possible? ** Yes it is possible.
+**I would like to use more recent GEOROC datasets, is it possible? ** Yes it is possible.

 Updated datasets can be downloaded directly from https://georoc.eu/georoc/new-start.asp, where they are grouped by tectonic settings.